A clathrate is an inclusion complex. This is a kind of compound in which a molecule is completely enclosed by another substance.

 Many (perhaps most) opponents of global warming are not scientists at all.
 So they may not know how to recognize how the most subtle changes can influence and trigger major events.
 This should not surprise us.
 The world is controlled, after all, by the almighty buck.
 And the almighty buck leads us back to politics.
 People often believe what they want to believe.

-This could lead to much more severe storms that include larger and more horrific hurricanes.
+This could lead to more severe storms that include larger and more horrific hurricanes.
 In fact, even earthquakes and tsunamis.

 - ARS Technica: Frozen methane, from the gulf oil spill to climate change